magistermaks/fabric/wiki/mixins/modify_arg.md

 ## @ModifyArg
 [Back](mixins.md)

 Modifies argument in method invocation.
 Learn how to select a method with [@At](at.md) annotation.
 The `index` property can be used to specify zero-base index of the argument to be modified (if the target method has more than one argument).
-The modefication method taked either only one argument - the old value, or all argumets given to target method.
+The modification method takes either only one argument - the old value, or all arguments given to target method.
 Must be placed in a [@Mixin](mixin.md) class.
 To modify multiple arguments see: [@ModifyArgs](modify_args.md).

 Example:
 ```java